diejuse/proot_MaemoLeste_on_Android/README.md

 1. Open termux app.
 2. Press control+c.
 3. Exit.
 4. Long press on Termux and kill the session.

+### ADDING AN ICON TO OPEN MAEMO LESTE FROM YOUR ANDROID LAUNCHER.
+1. Install Termux:Widget from https://f-droid.org/es/packages/com.termux.widget/
+2.